t2civ/astropolis_sdk/public/data/tables/README.md

 ## operations.tsv

-Operations define most of the things that happen on Bodies with Facilities: resource extraction, conversion, etc. Operations are allowed by Modules.
+Operations define most of the things that happen at Facilities: power generation, resource extraction, etc. Operations are allowed by Modules.

 Internally in the 'Operations' object we have arrays 'capacities' and 'rates'.
 We are at 100% utilization when rate == capacity.

 One "operation unit" corresponds to quantities in the operations.tsv row.
 In general, rate = 1.0 means:

-    ENERGY        - 1 MW electrical output (ie, MWe) EXTRACTION    - 1 t/h extracted ore, multiplied by "mass fraction" or "deposits fraction" (<= 1.0; a function of mass fraction, heterogeneity and survey level).
-    REFINING      - 1 t/h total mass conversion (=input or output, always same) MANUFACTURING - 1 t/h total production (= mass conversion as above)
-    BIOME         - ???
+    ENERGY        - 1 MW electrical output (ie, MWe) EXTRACTION    - 1 t/h extracted target substance, multiplied by "mass fraction" or "deposits fraction"* REFINING      - 1 t/h total mass conversion (=input or output, always same) MANUFACTURING - 1 t/h total production (= mass conversion as above) BIOME         - ???
 1 km^2 equivilant Earth area
     SERVICES      - Varies; sometimes 1 unit/h of whatever intangible resource is produced

+    * "Deposits Fraction" represents the highest fractions of ore or target substance (versus gravel/conglomerate) that can be found for mining.
+It is a fuction of mass fraction, heterogeneity and survey level.

-Use of 1 t/h is convenient for energy data, as that is often obtained in untis "MWh per tonne".
+Use of 1 t/h is convenient for operation energy/electricity data, as that is often obtained in untis "MWh per tonne".
+So, e.g., 1.4 MWh per tonne extraction converts to 1.4 MW in the `electricity` field and one tonne in the `output_quantities` field.

+Fields:
+* `op_class`, `op_group`, `module_class` and `stratum` refer to entities from the corresponding tables.
+* `sub_label` is for GUI dispaly within an op_group.
+* `process_group` is an internal enum used in the process code.
+(Leave blank to safely disable.)
+* `electricity` is in most cases all of the output or input energy (+ or -, respectively).
+See General Notes, simplifications.
+* `dev_xxxx` fields correspond to total values that contribute to the major dev metrics: Energy, Manufacturing, Computation and Bioproduction.
+* `input_resources`, `input_quantities`, `output_resources` and `output_quantities` refer to all of the resources (other than Electricity) that are used or generated.
+Quantities are specified in resource `trade_unit` (see [resources.tsv](#resourcestsv)) _per hour_.

 #### SOLAR_POWER, WIND_POWER, TIDAL_POWER, HYDROPOWER, GEOTHERMAL_POWER